International Lesbian, Gay, Bisexual, Trans and Intersex Association: History

-ILGA was formerly known as International Lesbian and Gay Association, it adopted its current title in 2008.
-ILGA has grown to include 1,600 organizations from over 150 countries to fight for equal rights for lesbian, gay, bisexual, trans and intersex people.

 The Coventry conference also called upon Amnesty International (AI) to take up the issue of persecution of lesbians and gays.
 After a 13-year campaign AI made the human rights of lesbians and gays part of its mandate in 1991 and, following the Brazilian Resolution, now advocates for LGBT rights on the international level.

 ILGA obtained consultative status at the United Nations Economic and Social Council (ECOSOC) in mid-1993.
 Statements were made in the name of ILGA in the 1993 and 1994 sessions of the United Nations Sub-Commission on Prevention of Discrimination and Protection of Minorities and in the 1994 session of the United Nations Commission on Human Rights.
-ILGA's NGO status was suspended in September 1994 due to the group's perceived ties with pro-pedophilia organizations such as the North American Man/Boy Love Association.
-In 1994, these groups were expelled from the organization, and in June 2011, the ECOSOC granted consultative status to ILGA after a 29 to 14 vote, despite the strong opposition from African and Islamic countries.
+ILGA's NGO status was suspended in September 1994 due to the group's ties with pro-pedophilia organizations such as the North American Man/Boy Love Association.
+According to then ILGA Secretary-General Hans Hjerpekjon, NAMBLA had officially affiliated with ILGA early in the group's history when it was loosely structured and lacked any formal admission criteria, and had not withdrawn despite ILGA adopting a resolution condemning pedophilia.
+In June 1994, these groups were expelled from the organization.
+Later applications for ECOSOC consulatative status were declined in 2002 and 2006, with ILGA alleging external influence from Egypt and the Organization of Islamic Cooperation in the latter instance.
+In June 2011, the ECOSOC finally granted consultative status to ILGA after a 29 to 14 vote, despite strong opposition from African and Islamic countries.
 Consultative status gives the ILGA the ability to attend and speak at UN meetings and participate in Human Rights Council proceedings.